Who is Ange Postecoglou? How a Greek immigrant is conquering the football world

 Postecoglou is reportedly on a family holiday but will no doubt be bracing himself for a life in England, competing in the world's richest, fastest, and most-watched league.

-He has a big job rebuilding a winning culture at Spurs but knows more about hard work than most.
+He has a big job rebuilding a winning culture at Spurs - the team finished eighth last season - but knows more about hard work than most.